LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/why-use-objects.rst

 Modules chapter.
 However, unlike the external module files, objects are created as they are needed and *only when the program runs*.

+..
+TODO: OPTIONAL: Objects are created as they are needed and *only* when the program *runs*.

 Objects Copy Real World Thinking
 --------------------------------